eyalellenbogen/ng-test-kit/README.md

 - `withMetaData(metadata: TestModuleMetadata)` - overrides the default module metadata used for the test
 - `useStableZone()` - waits for any async tasks triggered by component initiation to complete
 - `runBeforeCompile(func: ()=>void)` - allows to run code in a `beforeEach` statement before calling `TestBed.compileComponents()`
+- `build()` - builds a new text context for us to use
-- `bootstrap()` - bootstraps the test fixture, compiles the components and populates all the references.
+- `bootstrap()` - compiles and resets context fields with the newly created fixture

 ### Working with the TestContext